 Applications for the Israel fellowship open in August of every year.
 Fellows will receive a stipend for their participation.
 For more information and to let us know you’re interested in applying, please email [email protected].

-The fellowship is open to all New York-area rabbinical, cantorial, and yeshiva students preparing to become Jewish clergy.
+The fellowship is open to all Los Angeles-area rabbinical, cantorial, and yeshiva students preparing to become Jewish clergy.
 The U.S.-based fellows will join NIF’s efforts to engage Americans in advancing and promoting social justice in Israel.
 Fellows will join a selective cohort of like-minded individuals who are passionate about progressive social change.
 The fellows will meet eight times over the course of the year (September – May), which will include opportunities to get to know NIF’s grantees and the issues we support, to learn about internal NIF strategy, and to meet leading rabbis to discuss how to integrate progressive Israel values into their rabbinate.
-Fellows will also be responsible for planning and executing the annual Elissa Froman Memorial Lecture, to be held each spring at rabbinical seminaries across New York, and to create and present a final project.
+Fellows will also be responsible for planning and executing the annual Elissa Froman Memorial Lecture, to be held each spring in Los Angeles, and to create and present a final project.

 Past Elissa Froman Memorial Lecture speakers have included: